mikeal200/MoodyBluez/README.md

 #### Scenario

-As a user I want the application be able to record my mood and my mood description.
+As a user I want the application to be able to record my mood and my mood description.

 #### Dependencies